Meet the local leaders for the HSI STEM Resource Hub.

 NMSU Regent’s Professor | HSI STEM hub Principal Investigator

 Dr. Elba Serrano, NMSU Regent’s Professor, is a first-generation-to-college student who earned her Ph.D. in biological sciences from Stanford University and an undergraduate degree in physics from the University of Rochester.
-Her laboratory investigates brain therapeutics that target neuroglia cells, sensory disorders of hearing and balance and the role of neuroglia in brain function.
+Her laboratory investigates the development of the sensory systems for hearing and balance and the role of neuroglia in brain function.
 At the national level, Dr. Serrano is a prominent contributor to the development of policy for STEM research and workforce development.
 She has served as a member of the Advisory Committee to the NIH Director, Dr. Francis Collins and as co‐Chair of the NIH ACD Working Group on Diversity.
 Dr. Serrano is an elected Fellow of the American Association for the Advancement of Science and her achievements in promoting student success have been recognized with a SACNAS Distinguished Mentor Award, an Alfred P. Sloan Distinguished Mentor Award, and a Presidential Award for Excellence in Mentoring in Science, Engineering, and Math.
 In 2020, Cell Press named Serrano one of the “100 inspiring Hispanic/Latinx scientists in America.”

 CSUN Professor | HSI STEM hub Principal Investigator